 Many Japanese are still into smoking as to social behavior, considering the different stress factors and the impact of their weather.
 Because of this, coffee shops, especially those small ones, cater to those who prefer to smoke besides drinking coffee.
 This is one factor that local coffee shops could cater to since they do not need to follow protocols against smoking, such as Starbucks and McCafe of McDonald's.

 Coffee in Japan also signifies the demographic varieties in the country.
-While canned or instant coffees are preferred by the youth for their low price and could be handy for, on the goes, middle-aged or professional career persons who see coffee as a luxury habit prefer coffee grounds or brewed coffees that could be sipped at the comfort of coffee shops.
-Japanese being know to be on the go in their everyday work lives, the most popular type of coffee in Japan is instant coffee.
+While canned or instant coffees are preferred by the youth for their low price and could be handy for on-the-goes, middle-aged or professional career persons who see coffee as a luxury habit prefer coffee grounds or brewed coffees that can be sipped at the comfort of coffee shops.
+Japanese are known to be on the go in their everyday work lives; the most popular type of coffee in Japan is instant coffee.
 On the other hand, the majority are consumed outside the house, either in coffee shops, bars or restaurants, because of their being on-the-go culture.

 Related Articles You May Be Interested

 Get Bonus Content

 Sign up free to Japanese Coffee Club to get tips and exclusive articles about how to enjoy life with Japanese coffee and coffee lover tips.
 Japanese Coffee Club is hosted by Kei Nishida, Author of multiple books and CEO of Japanese Coffee Co.